 Applicants must have completed prior graduate training to the master's (or research doctoral) degree level in a health-related field by the time of enrollment.
 (A clinical doctorate alone is inadequate.)
 Direct postdoctoral entry without required degree is not allowed.

-GREs are not required for Fall 2021 applicants; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology.
+The GRE has been permanently eliminated from admissions for all Department of Epidemiology graduate programs; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
+The program is competitive.

 Application Deadline: Dec.
 1 for Autumn Quarter admissions